lucas-av7/friends-gallery/README.md

 ## Notes

 To avoid multiple requests from the server, we are using the vue `keep-alive` built-in component.
-It creates a cache of the page visited (max: 5).
+It creates a cache of the page visited.
 It means that if the admin user deletes or approves a photo on the admin panel and goes back to the home page, the admin may need to refresh the browser to request the last changes from the server.